perladvent/perldotcom/content/article/installing-all-perls-on-macos.md

   {
     "title"       : "Installing all perls on macOS", "authors"     : ["brian-d-foy"],
-    "date"        : "2021-06-23T19:32:00",
+    "date"        : "2021-07-06T19:32:00",
-    "tags"        : [],
+    "tags"        : [ "install" ],
     "draft"       : true,
-    "image"       : "",
+    "image"       : "/images/installing-all-perls-on-macos/these_old_rusty_booths.jpg",
     "thumbnail"   : "",
-    "description" : "",
-    "categories"  : "mac"
+    "description" : "I want to install all the Perls on my latest computer.
+How hard can it be to install 20 year old versions of my favorite language?
+It turns out that it's not that hard at all.", "categories"  : "mac"
   }

 -----

+*image credit: [Rick Harris](https://www.flickr.com/photos/rickharris/), ["These Rusty old Booths"](https://www.flickr.com/photos/rickharris/315275622/in/photolist-tRSsA-5LRgvj-6YgtBA-2jjgBYW-wLhu5c-2jjgCXu-DPWnp-2jMFsPn-RJbtSE-2ky9VXU-6Nvitj-2hZLTyX-bb7fmi-2kHJaaC-bQusZc-2gbRb9m-2h87Cpy-MjocK3-SiLF3s-4h1oE5-wHoUM9-WBLoiT-dCpPBM-bQutsv-2kkF6tF-2ky9VUn-6nJcUK-2gfkyRg-bwUU9-QsCyF-7Zxk5W-RaYAHE-2kydwKr-4GuPf5-2jjjBaU-2kkWBjL-946McM-pbB4Yd-92QiHv-6PQjEQ-bo8nDK-2kydwLZ-2kyea2R-2k2nW4K-QUbbRv-2iGMANL-YRufMm-5m8hG5-V8fXah-oW9wQS), on Flickr.*

+I want to install as many different versions of Perl as I can, back to v5.8.
+With a new computer, I have a chance to do that on a new system.

 While my MacBook is in the shop, I using the lowest-end Mac Mini as a replacement until my "just as I like it" machine comes back.
 This gives me a chance to play with macOS 11, which I have resisted so far because there's always some big project that doesn't need a new OS screwing up everything.
+I'm a slow upgrader for just about anything for the same reason.

-[perlbrew](https://perlbrew.pl) tool does most of what I'm about to do, and that's probably good enough for most people.
-But, if you wonder what's happening when you use that tool, you'll see some of the hints here.
+The [perlbrew](https://perlbrew.pl) tool does most of what I'm about to do, and that's probably good enough for most people.
+But, if you wonder what's happening under the hood, you'll see some of the hints here.

 By hand, it's not such a hard job if you know what you need to do.
 And, since these things can run in parallel (lets see this M1 in action!), it doesn't take up that much overall time.

 ## Apple has some starter tools

-[Apple ships some perls](https://github.com/briandfoy/mac-perl-versions) (macOS 11 comes with v5.18.4, v5.28.2, and v5.30.2), so */usr/bin/perl* is already there (but [Apple has also deprecated scripting runtimes](https://developer.apple.com/documentation/macos-release-notes/macos-catalina-10_15-release-notes)):
+[Apple ships some perls](https://github.com/briandfoy/mac-perl-versions) (macOS 11.4 comes with v5.18.4 and v5.30.2), so */usr/bin/perl* is already there.
+But Apple has also [deprecated scripting runtimes](https://developer.apple.com/documentation/macos-release-notes/macos-catalina-10_15-release-notes) and [recommends managing your own perl](https://developer.apple.com/library/archive/documentation/Security/Conceptual/System_Integrity_Protection_Guide/FileSystemProtections/FileSystemProtections.html):

 ```bash
 $ /usr/bin/perl -v